Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/relations/parents.rst

 =============

 *Object Parent* is the most general form of parenting that Blender supports.
-If will take selected objects and make the last selected object the *Parent Object*, while all other selected objects will be *Child Objects*.
+If will take selected objects and make the last selected object the parent object, while all other selected objects will be child objects.
 The child objects will inherit the transformations of the parent.
 The parent object can be of any type.